Search this blog

 Ingredients

-• 1 Teaspoon of sugar
+• 1 teaspoon sugar

-• Salt + Pepper to taste
+• Salt and pepper to taste

-• 1/2 cup of unsweetened coconut flakes
+• 1/2 cup unsweetened coconut flakes optional

 Instructions